DrewDahlman/vagrant-puppet-boilerplate/readme.md

  - Copy over the Vagrantfile to the root of your application
  - Copy the puppet directory into your config directory in your app
  - Modify the `config/puppet/config.yml` to your needs
+ - run `vagrant up`
+ - Once your provision completes run `vagrant reload` and go to your server in the browser!

 ## Config.yml
  - `ruby_version`: The version of ruby to use